fatih/vim-go/README.md

 Full featured Go development environment support for Vim. vim-go installs automatically all necessary binaries if they are not found.
-It comes with pre-defined sensible settings (like auto gofmt on save), has autocomplete, snippet support, go toolchain commands, etc...
+It comes with pre-defined sensible settings (like auto gofmt on save), has autocomplete, snippet support, improved syntax highlighting, go toolchain commands, etc...
 Do not use it with other Go plugins.

+![vim-go](https://dl.dropboxusercontent.com/u/174404/vim-go.png)

 ## Features

-![vim-go](https://dl.dropboxusercontent.com/u/174404/vim-go.png)

 * Improved Syntax highlighting, such as Functions, Operators, Methods..
 * Auto completion support via `gocode`